 “High-Availability” means that if one or more of your servers goes down, you can still access and update your data as though the server was up.

-“Persistence of data” means that there is no need for a database backend.
+“Persistence of Data” means that there is no need for a database backend.
 Whatever you put in LSMCD stays in LSMCD unless you say otherwise.

 LSMCD allows you to take memory from parts of your system where you have more than you need and make it accessible to areas where you have less than you need.
-With LSMCD, your servers will behave multiple virtual pools of memory.
+With LSMCD, your servers will have multiple virtual pools of memory.
 You can fine tune these pools, allowing you to improve your hit/miss ratio.

 Also, as the demand for your application grows to the point where you need to have more servers, it generally also grows in terms of the data that you must regularly access.
 A deployment strategy where these two aspects of your system scale together just makes sense.
 This property remains the same as the number of servers increases.